History In The Movies:

 “If the Lord himself had not been on our side, now may Israel say: If the Lord himself had not been on our side, when men rose up against us; They would have swallowed us up quick: when they were so wrathfully displeased at us.
 Yea, the waters had drowned us: and the stream had gone over our soul.
 The deep waters of the proud would have gone over our soul.
 But praised be the Lord: Who has not given us over for a prey unto their teeth.
 Our soul is escaped even as a bird out of the snare of the fowler: the snare is broken, and we are delivered.
 Our help standeth in the name of the Lord: who hath made heaven and earth.”

 No other passage of Scripture could have more aptly described the nation’s experience on that day.
 The words seem to have been especially written for the occasion.

 Footnote: The above article is extracted from a trilogy entitled THE TRUMPET SOUNDS FOR BRITAIN, written by Rev. David E Gardner who went to be with the Lord in 2002 just before the trilogy was republished.
 While serving in the Royal Navy during World War II, an emergency in a submarine caused him to recognize the miraculous deliverance of God.

 This personal deliverance later helped him to understand what God had done for the people of Britain as a whole, many times in their history.

 The trilogy, which is available from the publishers, chronicles the development and growth of Christianity in Britain from the earliest times.
 However, his TRUMPET writings are prophetic in nature and in many ways anticipate and speak into our present condition.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!